syncfusion-content/flutter-docs/Flutter/circular-charts/circular-series-customization.md

 ## Gradient and image shader

-The [`onCreateShader`](~) callback is used to fill the circular chart series data points with gradient and image shaders.
+The [`onCreateShader`](~) callback is used to fill the circular chart series data points with gradient and image shader.
 This callback is called once while rendering the data points and legend.

 N> All the data points of the circular chart are considered together as a single segment and the shader is applied commonly.